vegasje/php-coding-standards/README.md

 - Operators and assignment

-- Comments and documentation blocks

 - Class name prefixes and suffixes

 - Best practices

-Future recommendations MAY revise and extend this guide to address those or other elements of style and practice.
+Future recommendations will revise and extend this guide to address those or other elements of style and practice.